Keepnet – AI-powered human risk management platform logo

 Petya Ransomware Attack

-The NotPetya cyberattack in 2017 resulted in global damages estimated between $4 billion and $8 billion, reflecting its widespread and severe impact.
+• The NotPetya cyberattack in 2017 resulted in global damages estimated between $4 billion and $10 billion, making it the costliest single cyber incident on record.

 Petya, also known as #petrWrap, is ransomware that stops your computer from starting up properly.